BenedictHempel/AI_VoiceTranscription_Autosummary_OpenSource/README.md

 ```

 ### **Available Options & Flags**
-⚠️ **Note:** Model selection via `--llama-model` is not fully implemented yet.
-The script currently defaults to the recommended instruct model.

 | Argument | Description |
 |----------|-------------|
 | `my_audio.mp3` | Path to the input audio file |